sLill/Windows-Grep/README.md

 Command line grep-like file search utility for Windows.

 No bloated gui or custom console.
-Just a fast, simple tool that runs in native cmd and powershell.
-Actively built and maintained because I actively use this in my day-to-day.</br>
+Just a fast, simple tool that runs in native cmd and powershell. </br>

 <h2>Supports</h2>
 - Basic and advanced file searches for filenames and file content</br>
 - Regular Expressions</br>
 - Chained commands</br>
-- Filtering by Filetype/Filepath/Filesize</br>
+- Filter by Filetype/Filepath/Filesize</br>
 - Exports</br>
-- Mass editing with replace and delete</br>
+- Editing with replace and delete</br>
-- Ease of use: Runs from Command Line, Powershell, Windows Explorer or headless</br>
+- Ease of use: Run from Command Line, Powershell, Windows Explorer or headless</br>

 <h1>INSTALLATION</h1>